friedhardware/TorrentDirectories/README.md

   - `--clean`: Clean the manifest by removing missing entries
   - `--max-failures N`: Maximum failures before stopping (0 for unlimited)

+### Error Handling

+The tool handles various error conditions:

+- Empty Files:
+  - By default, attempting to create a torrent from an empty file will fail
+  - Use `--skip-empty` to skip empty files instead of failing
+  - In batch mode with `--skip-empty`, empty files are counted separately from other failures

+- Existing Files:
+  - By default, the tool won't overwrite existing torrent files
+  - Use `--force` to overwrite existing files
+  - In batch mode, `--force` also updates the manifest entries

+- Maximum Failures:
+  - In batch mode, use `--max-failures N` to stop after N failures
+  - Empty files are only counted as failures if `--skip-empty` is not used
+  - A value of 0 (default) means no limit

 ## Manifest System

 The tool maintains a manifest file to track processed directories in batch mode.
 This enables: